-Requirements: •Windows 7 and above •.Net 4.5.2 compatibility •SQL compatibility Pricing: Let’s talk about it!
-Demo Video: https://youtu.be/HbI2H0-La4A You are a casino owner, gaming manager or surveillance manager.
+Requirements: •Windows 7 and above •.Net 4.5.2 compatibility •SQL compatibility Pricing: 500 USD Demo Video: https://youtu.be/HbI2H0-La4A You are a casino owner, gaming manager or surveillance manager.
 You have a feeling that something is going down at the roulette tables, but you can’t put your finger on it.
-Looking for a method to calculate … Continue reading Roulette Analysis
+Looking for a method to calculate the probabilities? … Continue reading Roulette Analysis for Casinos

 Requirements: Windows 7 and above .NET Framework SQL server compatibility Contact us at email@example.com for details!
 Demonstration Video: https://youtu.be/QQz7kIjJ6aw Features: User-friendly interface with drag and drop functionality Comprehensive details presented in an easily navigable format.
 Compatibility with Excel - retrieve and upload large amounts of information using Excel into and out of the system.
 Customizable user access levels define how much … Continue reading Casino Surveillance Reporting Suite with Integrated Baccarat Analysis

 The Logic of the Losing Shoe For those in the casino industry, especially for us surveillance folks, the words ‘losing shoe’ are all too familiar.
 A losing shoe is a period of play, normally lasting the length of one shoe of cards (which may be from one to as many decks as the shoe can … Continue reading The Logic Of The Losing Shoe

 What if you wanted to compare different areas with different numbers of machines on your gaming floor?
 What if you wanted to know if a certain area was receiving more profit than another?
 In a previous post, we looked at how we can measure the effects of a change in machine settings on the earnings … Continue reading Compare How Different Areas of Your Casino are doing using an Independent T-Test!